raiguard/Factorio-SmallMods/README.md

 # SmallFactorioMods
-Various Factorio Mods that I have made, but don't deserve their own repositories.
+Various Factorio Mods that I have made, but aren't large enough to deserve their own repositories.